-DMV Hearings Attorney in Orlando, FL
+DMV Hearings Attorney in Orlando & Lake County

-The most important thing to know in terms of immediate action when you are charged with a DUI is that your have 10 days to request a formal administrative hearing.
+The most important thing to know in terms of immediate action when you are charged with a DUI is that you have 10 days to request a formal administrative hearing.
 If you do not request your hearing within the 10 days allotted by law, you will lose your right to have the matter heard and automatically have your license suspended.
 DO NOT WAIVE YOUR RIGHTS!
 Consult with our offices and our Orlando DUI and DMV Hearings Attorneys immediately to find out how to properly request a DMV hearing.
 Even if you are shopping for criminal lawyers, contact our office for some free advice that may help your decision.

 After being arrested and charged with Driving Under the Influence of Alcohol, (DUI) in Florida, there are two totally separate entities looking to impose a punishment against you: the Criminal Justice System AND the Department of Highway Safety and Motor Vehicles (DHSMV).
 These two entities are mutually exclusive and the results in each area do not affect one another.
 EXTREMELY IMPORTANT: You only have 10 days to request a formal DMV administrative hearing, otherwise your Florida driver’s license will be automatically suspended.
 The DMV hearing will focus on the various police and chemical test reports and will be presided over by an employee of the Department of Motor Vehicles, not a Judge.